Zalexanninev15/VitNX/README.md

 ## Description

 Controls for WinForms and a ton of necessary features for fast and easy C# application development (.NET Framework 4.5+).
+Planned version for .NET Core 3.1 /5/6

 ## Features